katlogic/openshift-openresty-cartridge/README.md

 	rhc create-app myapp https://raw.githubusercontent.com/katlogic/openshift-openresty-cartridge/master/metadata/manifest.yml

 ### Configuration

 The cartridge installs two main config files.
 One at <code>$OPENSHIFT_NGINX_DIR/conf/nginx.conf</code> which gets loaded by the executable and sets up specific app configuration such as logs and pid files.
-It's template <code>$OPENSHIFT_NGINX_DIR/conf/nginx.conf.erb</code> is meant to be modified only in the cartridge repo.
+Its template <code>$OPENSHIFT_NGINX_DIR/conf/nginx.conf.erb</code> is meant to be modified only in the cartridge repo.

 The above config then includes another nginx.conf which must exist at <code>$OPENSHIFT_REPO_DIR/nginx.conf</code>.
 This config should contain all your server specific set up including which ip/port to listen on.